-Despite the movement restrictions imposed by the local and national government, the Group was able to increase its production output and generate net income in the first quarter ended June 30, 2023, full year 2022 and 2021.
+Despite the movement restrictions imposed by the local and national government, the Group was able to increase its production output and generate net income in the three quarters ended September 30, 2023, full year 2022 and 2021.
 The Group continues to adhere to the safety and health standards imposed by the national and local government to address the continuing COVID-19 pandemic.